-Figure 6 shows the result to compare the five different OTSs.
+Figure6 shows the result to compare the five different OTSs.
 Left graph shows the maximum jitter values for all data.
 And the right graph is for the lowest 95% data.
-According to the left graph, we can see that IGT shows much better precision than the NDI Polaris system.
-And for the lowest 95%, all OTSs seem to be comparable.
+In the left graph, two Polaris systems show significantly higher error than IGT systems.
+Also that indicates that IGT systems have much better precision than the NDI Polaris systems.
+In the right graph, which is for the lowest 95%, all OTSs do not show any significant differences each other.
+This result shows that for the lowest 95% data, all tracking systems seem to be comparable.